 Alcyone was the daughter of the wind.
 When her beloved drowned at sea she threw herself into the waters in grief.
 The gods intervened, turning Alcyone and her husband into water birds.
 She built a nest and launched it out to sea.
 Her father calmed the water to give her fledgling family a time of peace.
 And the world knew Halcyon days. . . .

-Now in its fifth year, our annual Alcyone Festival celebrates the depth and breadth of women writing for the stage.
-To date the Alcyone Festival has presented 26 works by women, only two of which had previously been seen in Chicago.
+From 2008-14, our annual Alcyone Festival celebrated the depth and breadth of women writing for the stage.
+The Alcyone Festival presented almost 40 of fully-staged works by women, only four of which had previously been seen in Chicago.

 For our first annual Alcyone Festival, in the summer of 2008, Halcyon Theatre produced the works of 10 early female playwrights spanning almost 1000 years in rotating repertory.
 These works have been seldom (and mostly never) seen on contemporary stages.